nercode-us/Gentoo/README.md

 These scripts tested on VirtualBox of Windows, scripts not perfect still, but make installation more easier.

 Start Gentoo installation, after boot, you can just run all scripts.
 Scrips' names not perfect, but in most cases, you just need type ./ and first two alphabets, and press TAB...
-That's fast... :) Some commands can't be done by script, so you type manually as you can see in the list.
+That's fast... :) Some commands can't be done by script, so you need to write manually as you can see in the list.

 ### links "https://github.com/nercode-us/Gentoo"
 find url below, download file Gentoo-main.zip